CIAI-RnD-Team/Speech_to_text_Google_API/README.md

 The blog explains the instructions to install the required libraries and run the python script.

 The script allows users to take in voice input through a microphone and transcribes it into text.
-The program can be terminated by saying the key words "Good bye" or "bye
+The program can be terminated by saying the key words "Good bye" or "bye"

+Please see below a few examples of me trying to say "how are you", "sky is blue" and "goodbye"